causalflow-ai/petit-kernel/README.md

 ## Techniques and Evaluations

-Petit adopts the core ideas from [Marlin](https://github.com/IST-DASLab/marlin.git) and tailors the ideas optimizations for the throughput-oriented CDNA2 and CDNA3 architectures.
-Detailed information about these optimizations is available in a separate article.
+Similar to [Marlin](https://github.com/IST-DASLab/marlin.git), Petit performs offline weight shuffling to enable efficient GPU dequantization.
+To achieve optimal performance, Petit utilizes ranged buffer loads and vector instructions specifically designed for CDNA2 and CDNA3 architectures.
+These optimizations are based on the assumptions that scales remain positive and quantized weights contain no negative zeros.
+For detailed information about these optimizations, please refer to the documentation available [here](https://www.causalflow.ai/blogs/2025-08-optimizing-fp4-mixed-precision-inference-on-amd-gpus).

 Petit is optimized for the real-world use cases where the LLM engines perform inferences with small batches.
 For example, Petit is 1.2x-2.2x faster compared to [hipBLASLt](https://rocm.docs.amd.com/projects/hipBLASLt/en/latest) when performing BF16 matrix multiplications when batch size less than 16.
 For larger batches where the performance is bound by the available computational powers, Petit performs within 70% of the hand-optimized hipBLASLt library.